 Of course, language codes change.
-The standard pronunciation of British English in 2016 is quite a bit different from the standard pronunciation of 1942.
+Grammar evolves, specially in a language like English which is spoken by so many people and has no "Academy" to formulate rules on what is accepted and what is not acceptable.
+The standard pronunciation of British English in the 2020s is quite a bit different from the standard pronunciation of 1942.
 Churchill's great wartime speeches remain perfectly understandable to today's listeners, but we recognise that Churchill does not pronounce words quite the way we do today.
 Shakespeare is a bigger problem; Shakespeare's plays are full of words that are no longer used today, and there are many passages that are hard to follow for anyone who is not familiar with them already.
 Today, text messaging has brought in a whole new corpus of words and acronyms that are quite incomprehensible to people who are not initiated.
 Some will be part of tomorrow's standard English, others will not.
 That's the way language codes evolve.

 At any point in time, and for any group or nation of people, there will be normative codes of language that make communication not just possible but simple and unambiguous.
 For oral communication, the key parameters are vocabulary, syntax and pronunciation; for written communication they are vocabulary, syntax, spelling and punctuation.